intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 Protocol invariants need to be clearly and concisely documented.
 Including examples of aspects of the protocol that are not invariant, such as {{Appendix A of QUIC-INVARIANTS}}, can be used to clarify intent.

+## Limiting Participation

+Reducing the number of entities that can participate in a protocol or limiting the extent of participation can reduce the number of entities that might affect extensibility.
+Using TLS or other cryptographic tools can therefore reduce the number of entities that can influence whether new features are usable.

+{{?PATH-SIGNALS=RFC8558}} also recommends the use of encryption and integrity protection to limit participation.
+For example, encryption is used by the QUIC protocol {{?QUIC=RFC9000}} to limit the information that is available to middleboxes and integrity protection prevents modification.

 ## Effective Feedback